menondj/RLearningUnity3D/README.md

 5] Set Brain Type = external.
 Go to Build Settings, build the game into the 'python' directory.
 Follow the same process as in (https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Getting-Started-with-Balance-Ball.md).
 Also in Build settings, set ENABLE_TENSORFLOW in Scripting Define Symbols.
 After importing the Unity tensorflow Plugins.
 Otherwise it will not build as it won't recognise tensorflow libraries in Unity3D.

 6] The hyperperameters specific to TicTacToe has been kept in ppo.ipynb.
 This should converge in about 7-8 million global steps.
 Takes about 6-7 hours on a 2.3Ghz i5 MacBookPro.
-[But you could work on other tasks seamlessly as most of the time it blocks on sockets dur to Unity-Python communication]
+[But you could work on other tasks seamlessly as most of the time it blocks on sockets due to Unity-Jupiter communication]

 The tensorboard o/p should look like https://github.com/menondj/RLearningUnity3D/blob/master/python/TensorBoard.png.
 When training has stabilised, the draws will increase as the Agent would have learnt to defend.